 Take forecasting for example.
 Today electricity suppliers submit forecasts and get charged based on their imbalance.
 These forecasts are crucial for the system operator to schedule generation.
 How would this forecasting process be done when there is no supplier responsible for consumers?

 Blockchain could be a major positive for electricity consumers in third world countries.
-Third world economies are often high inflation and low trust – a blockchain using prepaid smart meters could help with both these issues.
-Investements in solar panels can be made using cryptocurrencies with the generation supported by a grid blockchainm
+Third world economies are often high inflation and low trust - a blockchain using prepaid smart meters could help with both these issues.
+Investments in solar panels can be made using cryptocurrencies with the generation supported by a grid blockchain.

 Establishing blockchains in a third world countries could allow that economy to skip over the dirty & centralized systems historically used in developed countries.